chabrian/crypto-predictor-model/README.md

 NB: Every model has its pros and cons and any users of this model should understand its risks and thoroughly investigate the logic prior to investing.

+Answering our initial questions:

+- What will our model predict that the price of Cardano, Ethereum and Ripple will be at various points in the future?
+Is supervised learning the best option to tell us this?

+Findings:

+**30 Day Linear Regression:** ADA: $0.82  ETH: $2,815.23  XRP: $0.64

+**30 Day ARIMA:** ADA: $0.84  ETH: $2,969.46  XRP: $0.64

+**60 Day Linear Regression:** ADA: $0.81  ETH: $2,838.94  XRP: $0.64

+**60 Day ARIMA:** ADA: $0.85  ETH: $3,016.93  XRP: $0.65

+- Can we apply the same model to other cryptocurrencies?
+We have provided a subset of Ethereum, Cardano and Ripple

+Findings: Yes.
+Because the features of our model are metrics that are universally available for any cryptocurrency, it is easily replicable for any crypto, as we showed by performing the analysis on three separate ones.

+- Will different cryptos with their different price volumes and differing real world utility behave similarly?

+Findings: Yes.
+Ethereum and Cardano have far different volumes and market caps, but both behave similarly when plotted on a chart, pointing to a "herd mentality" across the crypto space, or at least amongst those we modeled.